Okay Things to Ask LB

 Is there any time where you get stuck out front?

 Yes.
 There's pretty much nothing you can do about it but try to calm down, wait it out, or take a nap.
 Sleep tends to reset our front.

 Our system is roughly divided into two camps.
 There are system members who see themselves as having split from the original tenant of this body; we're all left-handed and share a family resemblance, plus a lot of memories and skills.
 Mac, Biff, and Falcon, though, see themselves as coming from somewhere else.

 How do they differ from the rest of you?

-Mac, Biff, and Falcon had a life before us; Mac only came here when he died, rather violently, Falcon when he lost his job, and Biff by nasty accident.
-Therefore, they doesn't have our memories, aren't genetically part of "the family," and have a harder time with the body than we do.
-They're also right-handed (the rest of us are lefties) and their memories are pretty messed up.
+Mac, Biff, and Falcon had lives before us; Mac came here when he died, Biff by nasty accident.
+(Falcon, we have no clue.)
+They don't share our childhood memories, what memories they have from their earlier lives are pretty messed up, they aren't genetically part of "the family," and they have a harder time with the vessel than we do.
+They're also all right-handed.

 SECTION IX: Individual Differences: